-When it is necessary for traffic accident prevention, the pedestrian bridge, fence, lighting, safety post, emergency notification facility, and other similar facilities, as specified by the Land, Infrastructure and Transport Ministry's Ordinances, shall be provided.
+When it is necessary for traffic accident prevention, the pedestrian bridge, fence, lighting, safety post, emergency notification facility, and other similar facilities, as specified by the Land,

 (Speed Hump, Builb-out, etc.)

 When it is necessary for slowing down vehicles, to ensure safe pedestrian or bicycle traffic, speedhump shall be provided on the surface of the carriageway or on the shoulders connecting to the carriageway, or builb-out or bend sections shall be provided on the carriageway, on Type 3 Class 5 roads intended primarily for use by nearby residents.